chaos67731/Home-Information/README.md

 ### Weather
 * Go here https://www.yahoo.com/news/weather
 * Change locatio
 * After the page updates, your numbers should be at the end of the URL
+* Update weathernow and weatherforecasts in /src/Appjs
+  * By default it is set to "12795450"

 ### Google Calendar
 * Follow the steps on this page from fullcalendar